GHVAcTive/Java-Programming/Variables.md

 ## Static Variable
 - A variable which is declared as static; it is shared among all instances of the class.
+- Once Static Variable is change it take that changes through out the whole Program.
 - ✏️ **Syntax with example:**
     ```java
     public class Example {